-Thanks for coming on Tuesday, parents!
-We love having you here.
+Thanks for coming to class, parents!
 You are such a vital part of your child's music education.

 HOMEWORK: pp. 32–33 Students read the notes on the staff and ‘x’ the corresponding bell.

 This fun traditional song helps to reinforce the SOL LA TI DO melodic cadence pattern.
 Identifying this pattern over and over again trains the ear to be sensitive to other patterns as well.
 We're developing intelligent listeners.

 Today one of our activities was to sight read the steps or skips from a given note.
 This is a great sign that the students are internalizing and processing several of the the concepts that we’ve been teaching.
 This is a crucial skill set needed to develop into a music sight reader!